trumans/treehouse-rest-api-sql-course-manager/README.md

 **User Authentication**

-Except as noted, routes must include an Authorization header of type Basic Auth with the user email and plaintext password.
+Some routes require user authenication consistenting of an Authorization header of type Basic Auth with the user email and plaintext password.
 (Unencrypted passwords for the seed users can be found in /seed/data.json.)
-Requests that do not have valid credentials return status 401 with a body containing the message "Access Denied" and a warning to the console (ex: "basic auth expected", "user not found").
+Authenication failures return status 401 with a body containing the message "Access Denied" and a warning to the console (ex: "basic auth expected", "user not found").

 **GET /** (root)
+Welcome message
+* User authentication is not required.
 * Returns status 200.
-* Response body returns a welcome message.
+* Response body returns a welcome message named "message".
-* Credentials not required.

 **GET /api/users**
+Get the current authenticated user
+* User authentication is required.

-If user credentials are valid:
+* If credentials are valid:
-* Returns status 200
+  - Status 200 is returned
-* Response body returns the user record.
+  - Response body returns the user record.

 **POST /api/users**
+Create a user

-Credentials not required.
+* User authentication is not required.

-The following validations are done to the request body
+* The request body content is validated:
   * firstName, lastName, emailAddress, password fields are present and not null
   * emailAddress is a valid email format
   * emailAddress is not already on another user record

-If the request body passes validation:
+* When request body validation **passes**:
   * A user record is created
   * Status 201 is returned
   * Response header Location is set to "/".
   * Response body returns no content.
+* When request body validatation **fails**:
+  * Status 400 is returned
+  * Response body contains an array named "errors" containing strings describing the validation errors

+** GET /api/courses/**
+Get a list of all courses
+* User authentication is not required.
+* Status 200 is returned
+* Response body contains an array named "courses" containing all course records including the associated user.

+** GET /api/courses/:id **
+Get a courses
+* User authentication is not required.
+* Status 200 is returned
+* Response body contains an array named "course" containing the course and associated user where courses.id = :id

 # Extra Credit
 On the POST /api/users route additional validations are done on the email address